SanghamitraDutta/dsp/05a-python.md

   - Lists are enclosed within square brackets ([and]) whereas sets are enclosed within curly branckets ({and}).
   - Lists can contain values of any type but sets can contain only immutable data types.
   - Elements or values in a list are ordered whereas in a set there is no order.
   - Unlike lists, sets can't have multiple occurance of the same element.

  Example of a List:
  ```
  List1=[1,3,[4,'a'],'Priya','b','a',{"first":124,"second": 43})      #Can have any data type as an element
  print(List1[6][1])                                                  #Supports indexing as elements are in a fixed order
  ```
  Example of a Set:
  ```
- x={1,3,'Priya','b','a',("Agra","Delhi")}                           '#Can have only immutable elements
+ x={1,3,'Priya','b','a',("Agra","Delhi")}                            #Can have only immutable elements
- y=set(["Hi","Hello",1,2,('a','b')],"Hi")                           '#It saves only unique elements.
+ y=set(["Hi","Hello",1,2,('a','b')],"Hi")                            #It saves only unique elements.
 Here multiple occurance are discarded
- print(x)                                                           '#Doesn't support indexing as elements have no fixed order
+ print(x)                                                            #Doesn't support indexing as elements have no fixed order
  ```
  * Performance comparision for finding elements:
    - To find an element in a set, just check for the element with the 'in' keyword .